 As seductive as that all sounds, I think before anyone can answer that question with any intelligence, they should first ask themselves another: “Do you have the capacity and the desire to love?”

 You see, I think everyone could enjoy the perks of immortality — in the short-term.
 That is, before the losses pile up, it might be grand fun.
 But only a psychopath or a narcissist has any real possibility of enjoying it long-term.

 Well, since these personality types care about no one but themselves, other people are interchangeable to them.
 It is this defining characteristic, their inability to love, that makes them the most likely of us to truly enjoy the “gift” of immortality.

 For them, an eternity of “Next” would probably be

 But if you, on the other hand, have the capacity and the desire to love other specific people, life would eventually become absurd, hopeless, and bitter.

 Think about how agonizing it is to lose loved ones in one lifetime, never mind many!
 Or, maybe worse of all, to always have to stand emotionally on the outskirts of love and life, never able to fully submit, to fall, to engage.

 This price alone would be too costly for most of us to pay.
 And to her credit, it became so for Adaline.

-The truth is, for most of us to enjoy living forever, we would need to have the power to invite everyone we love or would ever love to take the journey with us.
+The truth is, for most of us to enjoy living forever, we would need to have the power to invite everyone we love to take the journey with us.